Summary:

 B. Walking alone under streetlights

-C. Journaling with a cup of tea
+C. Journaling with tea and lamplight

 D. Watching a film that unsettles you